robinpaulpeluri/DC2-Vulnhub-Walkthrough/README.md

-As per the hint in the flag1 we have to create a new passwd list from website by CEWL tool
+As per the hint in the flag1 we have to create a new passwd list pass.txt from website by CEWL tool

 #### cewl http://dc-2/ -w pass.txt